 - Public banking– If you wish, you can also donate the cord blood of your baby to the public banks.
 After you donate the cord blood cells, there is only a small chance that the family members can use it.
 But they can be used by any patient in need and researchers for experiments and clinical trials.

-Thus, on one hand by donating umbilical cord blood you will help a person in need.
-And on another hand, by choosing private banking you are ensuring that umblical cord stem cells could be used by your family members when in need.
+Thus, on one hand, by donating umbilical cord blood you will help a person in need.
+And on another hand, by choosing private banking you are ensuring that umbilical cord stem cells could be used by your family members when in need.

 Factors that may help you to make your choice are: